Trashtunes/bv.trashtun.es/.github/ISSUE_TEMPLATE/add-trash.md

 ```
 songname: Add the title/songtitle of the posting here
-spotify_uri: Add the spotify uri of the track here
+spotify_uri: Add the spotify uri or link of the track here
-audio_comment: Upload your audiocomment as a zipped .mp3 to this issue and put the bare link here
 captions: |
   Add your captions here.
 Always leading with two spaces.
 ```